uzairname/template/README.md

 The convention is for the worker name to follow the format "project_name-app_name", where app_name is something like api, admin, etc

-### Provision Resources
+### (Optional) Set Apps

+If you add or modify cloudflare worker apps inside an `apps` directory, such as `apps/your-app`, update the relevant package.jsons, and then ensure that their names are consistent across:

+- `apps/your-app/wrangler.jsonc`
+- The matrix in `.github/workflows/deploy.yml` and `.github/workflows/provision.yml`
+- `terraform/cloudflare/main.tf`

+### (Optional) Set Domains

+### Run Github Action

-Once terraform is set up, push the code to github and run the "provision" workflow
+Once terraform is set up, push the code to github and run the "provision" and "deploy" workflow

 # Development